 Minimum of 150 clock hours of supervised practicum experience in child speech and language disorders within the University at Buffalo Speech-Language and Hearing Clinic through registration in CDS 595 and CDS 596 and an educational setting approved by the New York State Education Department through registration in CDS 624 SCH: Communication Internship (6 cr.)

-Successful completion of the New York State Teacher Certification Examinations (NYSTCE) which includes passing the Educating All Students test (EAS) and the Academic Literacy Skills Test (ALST).
-The NYSTCE are separate from the Praxis Series Specialty Exam (ASHA exam) which is required for the ASHA Certificate of Clinical Competence (CCC).
+Successful completion of the New York State Teacher Certification Examination (NYSTCE) which includes passing the Educating All Students test (EAS).
+The NYSTCE is separate from the Praxis Series Specialty Exam (ASHA exam) which is required for the ASHA Certificate of Clinical Competence (CCC).

 Documentation of completion of two hours of training/coursework in the identification and reporting of suspected child abuse.
 Recommended workshop: http://www.childabuseworkshop.com/